hiramsoft/hp-demo-octopress/readme.md

 Demonstration of Octopress and Hiram Pages
 =======

-This fork of Octopress has a few small changes to build and publish the sample blog a [Hiram Pages](https://www.hirampages.com) Bucket.
+This fork of Octopress has a few small changes to build and publish the sample blog to a [Hiram Pages](https://www.hirampages.com) Bucket.

 The original project is at [https://github.com/imathis/octopress](https://github.com/imathis/octopress).

 For example, it includes the [Hiram Pages Bridge](https://github.com/hiramsoft/hp-bridge) inline at *hp-bridge.html*.

-How to get an Octopress blocg working in your bucket:
+How to get an Octopress blog working in your bucket:

 1. Install Jekyll and Octopress like normal
 2. Install AWS CLI